-• ... but targeted attacks caused problems for every product.
-Three of the products were completely effective at blocking more targeted, exploit-based attacks.
-Three vendors missed one attack each, while Webroot missed four attacks.
+• ... while targeted attacks caused a few problems for some of the products.

+Four of the products were completely effective at blocking more targeted, exploit-based attacks.
+Two vendors missed five attacks each, while Webroot missed 12.

-• False positives were not a major issue for the products Five of the seven endpoint solutions were good at correctly classifying legitimate applications and websites, allowing all of the legitimate websites and applications.
+• False positives were not a major issue for the products

+Five of the seven endpoint solutions were good at correctly classifying legitimate applications and websites, allowing all of the legitimate websites and applications.
 Two made one mistake each.

-• Which products were the most effective?
+Which products were the most effective?

-Products from Kaspersky and Sophos achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Products from Microsoft, ESET, McAfee, Emsisoft and Webroot also performed well enough to achieve AAA awards.
+Products from Kaspersky, Microsoft, Sophos and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from Trellix and Emsisoft also performed well enough to achieve AAA awards.